profullstack/qryptchat-web/README.md

-# PDF Document Generation Service
+# Qrypt Chat

-A service for generating various document formats from HTML and Markdown.
+A service for generating Qrypt Chat.

 ## Automatic Deployment with GitHub Actions